 Deadline: April 1st

-Valued at $2,500, the Florence Margaret Harvey Memorial Scholarship is funded by the American Federation for the Blind’s (AFB) Delta Gamma Foundation to support visually impaired undergraduate or graduate students who are pursuing disability-related majors.
-To qualify, students must be United States citizens, attend accredited four-year colleges, have best corrected visual acuity of 20/200 or less, and specialize in the rehabilitation or education of blind persons.
+The Florence Margaret Harvey Memorial Scholarship is funded by the American Federation for the Blind’s Delta Gamma Foundation.
+It’ valued at $2,500.
+It helps support visually impaired undergraduate or graduate students who are pursuing disability-related majors.
+To qualify, students must:

 Contact